pulpdood/react-coding-challenge/README.md

 ## Technical and architectural design rationale

+-   I chose to use parcel as the bundler as opposed to Webpack as it is more lightweight and there is less configuration needed
 -

 ## What I would do differently if I had more time and improvements that could've been made: